pestrela/music/traktor/README.md

 Today apps are far far simpler to use for the **simple tasks**.
 That is great.

 However, the **complex tasks** are being dumbed down by force, and worse, they are no longer documented structurally anymore.

 The existing documentation all moved online and is searchable.
-That is reasonable, but there is no longer structured manuals that would explain the features of your new mobile phone, and every single configuration option.
+That is reasonable, but typically there is no longer structured manuals that would explain the features of eg your new mobile phone, and every single configuration option.

 Other examples are the dumbing down of laptops to approach tablets by force (Windows 8 comes to mind).
-A Tablet is great for content consuming, but a laptop is irreplaceable for content producing.
+A Tablet is great for content **consuming**, but a laptop is irreplaceable for content **producing**.\
 Specific examples are Function and insert keys being secondary, the loss of physical buttons like ESC in mac, short keyboards without insert/delete section like it was present on the [standard 102 keyboard](https://en.wikipedia.org/wiki/Model_M_keyboard)